electric-sql/electric/website/docs/guides/security.md

 One of the primary challenges with encryption is key management.
 I.e.: choosing which data to encrypt with which keys and sharing the right keys with the right users.

 Electric doesn't provide or prescribe any specific key management solution.
-However, you can use Electric to sync keys.
-For example, you could define a shape like:
+You're free to use any existing key management system, such as Hashicorp Vault, for key management.
+However, for end-to-end encryption, you will at some point need to get those keys to client.
+This is a job that Electric is good at: syncing the right data to the right users.

+For example, imagine you store keys in a seperate, extra secure, Postgres database and you segment your encryption by tenant (or group, or some other shared resource).
+You could sync keys to the client using a shape like this:

 ```ts
 import { ShapeStream } from '@electric-sql/client'